tamcy/hkcs-metadata/README.md

 <a name="footnote-hsource">[2]</a>: The H-Source value is derived from [Hong Kong Supplementary Character Set related information](https://data.gov.hk/tc-data/dataset/hk-ogcio-st_div_01-hong-kong-supplementary-character-set-related-information)

-<a name="footnote-page">[3]</a>: Page number is relative to the corresponding section (Table 1: Code Table of Hong Kong Kai Style Character Glyphs / ªşªí¤@¡G­»´ä·¢Åé¦r§Î»P¦r½Xªí or Table 2: Code Table of Hong Kong Song Style Character Glyphs / ªşªí¤G¡G­»´ä§ºÅé¦r§Î»P¦r½Xªí) of *Reference Glyphs*, not the whole PDF document.
+<a name="footnote-page">[3]</a>: Page number is relative to the corresponding section (Table 1: Code Table of Hong Kong Kai Style Character Glyphs / é™„è¡¨ä¸€ï¼šé¦™æ¸¯æ¥·é«”å­—å½¢èˆ‡å­—ç¢¼è¡¨ or Table 2: Code Table of Hong Kong Song Style Character Glyphs / é™„è¡¨äºŒï¼šé¦™æ¸¯å®‹é«”å­—å½¢èˆ‡å­—ç¢¼è¡¨) of *Reference Glyphs*, not the whole PDF document.

-<a name="footnote-coordinates">[4]</a>: This assumes that pages in the PDF document are exported as images in 600dpi (image resolution: 5100¡Ñ6600px).
+<a name="footnote-coordinates">[4]</a>: This assumes that pages in the PDF document are exported as images in 600dpi (image resolution: 5100Ã—6600px).